Troubleshoot Resource Connectors and Connector Groups

 Runs a series of ping and DNS tests on the local IP address, gateway, Secure Access APIs, and headend IP addresses.
 It also checks connectivity on https port to various Secure Access endpoints, along with system artifacts created through the connector instance provisioning process.

-helpLists commands available to the acadmin.
+helpLists commands available to the acadmin user.

 routeaddTo add routes: